 10.38.9.5.1 General

-Beam refinement protocol transmit sector sweep (BRP TXSS) is a procedure which makes use of BRP frames to perform transmit training and determine improved antenna configuration for transmission.
+Beam refinement protocol transmit sector sweep (BRP TXSS) is a procedure which makes use of BRP frames to perform transmit sector sweep and receive training and determine improved antenna configuration for transmission and reception.

 In BRP TXSS, the STA that initiates the procedure through the transmission of a BRP frame is referred to as the initiator, and the recipient STA of the BRP frame that participates in a BRP TXSS with the initiator is referred to as the responder.

-A BRP TXSS is comprised of a mandatory setup phase, a mandatory transmit training phase by the initiator, referred to as an Initiator BRP TXSS, an optional transmit training phase by the responder, referred to as a Responder BRP TXSS, and a mandatory feedback phase.
-An example of BRP TXSS is shown in Figure 94 for the case when the procedure is comprised of a setup phase, an Initiator BRP TXSS, and a feedback phase.
-In Figure 94 and in the remainder of 10.38.9.5, Ninit is the value of the TXSS-PACKETS subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start the BRP TXSS, and Rresp is the value of the TXSS-REPEAT subfield within the EDMG BRP Request element in the BRP frame sent by the responder to confirm the procedure.
+A BRP TXSS is comprised of a mandatory setup phase, a mandatory transmit training phase by the initiator with feedback, referred to as Initiator BRP TXSS, optional receive training phase of the responder, an optional transmit training phase by the responder with feedback, referred to as Responder BRP TXSS, optional receive training phase of the initiator, and a mandatory acknowledgement phase.
+An example of BRP TXSS is shown in Figure 94 for the case when the procedure is comprised of all mandatory and optional phases.
+In Figure 94 and in the remainder of 10.38.9.5, Ninit is the value of the TXSS-PACKETS subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start the BRP TXSS, Rresp is the value of the TXSS-REPEAT subfield within the EDMG BRP Request element in the BRP frame sent by the responder to confirm the procedure, Nresp is the value of the TXSS-PACKETS subfield within the EDMG BRP Request element in the BRP frame sent by the responder to confirm the procedure, and Rinit is the value of the TXSS-REPEAT subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start the BRP TXSS.

 Figure 94 — Example of BRP TXSS